TREATMENT PLAN APPROACH

 - TREATMENT PLAN DEVELOPMENT –PHASE ONE – The Clinical Executive Administrative Assistant types in the pre-determined treatment goals, the treatment plan, and creates a PAR.

 - TREATMENT PLAN DEVELOPMENT – PHASE TWO – The family is contacted to review the treatment goals, and the Medical Director approves the PAR.
 The Executive Director does a final proof, and an admin executive submits the PAR.

 - OBTAINING SIGNED TREATMENT PLANS – Upon approval for services from the fiscal agent, the Direct Supervisor obtains copies of treatment plans and meets face-to-face with the client and the new service provider.
 Services are explained including the types and amounts, and signatures on treatment plans are obtained.

-- MEDICAL FILES w/ SIGNED DOCUMENTS CREATED – The Executive Director or Intake Director create a medical file for each client containing signed treatment plans, consent forms, and medical insurance information.
+- MEDICAL FILES w/ SIGNED DOCUMENTS CREATED – The Intake Director or Medical Office Manager creates a medical file for each client containing signed treatment plans, consent forms, and medical insurance information.

 discharge plans.
 The Medical Director shall contact providers directly, either face-to-face or by telephonic calls as deemed necessary.

 - CHANGES TO TREATMENT PLANS – Upon review of daily and monthly progress notes combined with client participation in treatment, the medical team will denote changes to treatment on the 30-day reviews and modify treatment plans as needed.
 Providers are encouraged to note needed adjustments or client requests for modification on daily notes.